 How many vessels does your company operate?

-We currently have 5 vessels, namely the MV Columbus, Grand Mariner, Yorktown, Grand Caribe, MV Canadian Empress, and the Grand Niagara (which is currently being refurbished so is not available for the 2012 season).
+We currently have six vessels, namely the MV Columbus, Grand Mariner, Yorktown, Grand Caribe, MV Canadian Empress, and the Grand Niagara.

 What are some of the common job titles you advertise for?